 After a little breaking in, the Scarpa Rush Trk GTX is a comfortable all-round three-season walking boot.

-Scarpa has a great track record, and the Rush Trk GTX is another good, all-round three-season walking boot.
+Scarpa has a great track record, and the Rush Trk GTX is another good, all-round three-season walking boot, which is why it features on our list of the best hiking boots.
 The brand has started using its own Presa rubber with this model, and during a couple of days on greasy granite I found it to be just as grippy as the more common Vibram rubber.

 The lacing starts at the forefoot and is housed in tape sleeves up to three plastic hooks, which help mould the comfortable ankle collar.
 The collar drops a bit more at the back than other models, which gives a nice flexibility, whilst still feeling supported.